hamelsmu/oauth-tutorial/local/README.md

            --http-address=:4180 \               # Bind the 4180 port on all interfaces (necessary for Docker)
            --https-address=:4443 \              # Bind the 4443 port for https traffic (we won't be using this when testing locally)
            --authenticated-emails-file /site_config/email_list.txt \  # This is the email whitelist
-           --scope user:email \                 # This tells the Oauth provider, which is GitHub to share your email with your app
+           --scope user:email \                 # This tells the Oauth provider, GitHub, to share your email with the Oauth proxy
            --cookie-expire 0h0m30s \            # Optional: This helps the cookie expire more quickly which could be helpful for security
-           --session-cookie-minimal true \      # Optional: don't store uncessary info in cookie since we aren't using that --skip-provider-button true \        # Don't need a seperate "login with GitHub" screen --cookie-secret $OAUTH2_PROXY_COOKIE_SECRET \  # This is the secret you pass, see https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview
+           --session-cookie-minimal true \      # Optional: don't store uncessary info in cookie since we aren't using features that require it
+           --skip-provider-button true \        # Don't need a seperate "login with GitHub" screen --cookie-secret $OAUTH2_PROXY_COOKIE_SECRET \  # This is the secret you generate, see https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview
            --client-id $OAUTH2_PROXY_CLIENT_ID \          # This is the ID of your Oauth App from GitHub --client-secret $OAUTH2_PROXY_CLIENT_SECRET \  # This is the secret of your Oauth App from GitHub
            # THE BELOW FLAGS ARE ONLY FOR LOCAL TESTING \